LLNL/USER-EPH/README.md

 # USER-EPH

- LAMMPS extension (LAMMPS "fix") to capture electron-ion interaction.
+LAMMPS extension (LAMMPS "fix") to capture electron-ion interaction and electronic stopping.
 LLNL-CODE-750832

 Artur Tamm and Alfredo A. Correa (LLNL)